In this post, we will cover different types of bean scopes in Spring Framework. We will cover different Spring Bean Scopes with their use case.

 }

-If you want you can use ConfigurableBeanFactory to define scope using constant value than String.
+You can use ConfigurableBeanFactory to define scope using a constant value than String.

 @Scope(ConfigurableBeanFactory.SCOPE_SINGLETON)